syeddanish41/wAlnut/README.md

 **[Noise invariance experiment](#noise-invariance-experiment)**

 # [WalnutiQ](http://walnutiq.com)
-"*Success is not final, failure is not fatal: it is the courage to continue that counts.*"
-~ Winston Churchill
+"*Worry is like a rocking chair.
+It gives ya something to do, but takes you nowhere*" ~ Erma Bombeck

 [![Build Status](https://travis-ci.org/WalnutiQ/WalnutiQ.png)](https://travis-ci.org/WalnutiQ/WalnutiQ)